blankly-finance/blankly-docs/content/en/index.md

 ## The Quick Run-Down

 Blankly is a package that allows you to rapidly build and deploy trading models at scale in the cloud.
-We're built the platform that enables you to backtest, paper trade, sandbox test, and deploy live cross-exchange without modifying a single line of trading logic.
+We've built the platform that enables you to backtest, paper trade, sandbox test, and deploy live cross-exchange without modifying a single line of trading logic.

 We abstract away all the code related to connecting to exchanges (i.e. Coinbase Pro, Binance, and Stock Exchanges), order submission, and order book and price data (historical and real-time at your designated resolution) so that you can focus on building your models.